Wrike: presentation, uses and limits in 2026

 • full API integration,

-• custom dashboards.
+• customized dashboards.

 Is it reliable and secure?